trueos/trueos-docs/trueos-handbook/sysadmclient.rst

 .. note:: Snapshots are created on the entire pool as they are needed when :ref:`Restoring the Operating System`.

-To create a snapshot schedule, click the "camera" icon in the lower left corner of this tab.
+To create a snapshot schedule, click the :guilabel:`camera` icon in the lower left corner of this tab.
 This will activate the "Setup Snapshot Schedule" pane as seen in
 :numref:`Figure %s: Scheduling a Snapshot <lpreserver4>`.

 .. _lpreserver4:

 .. figure:: images/lpreserver4.png

-This pane contains the following options:
+This pane contains several options:

-**ZPool:** select the ZFS pool to snapshot.
+**ZPool:** Select the ZFS pool to snapshot.

-**Snapshots to keep:** snapshots are automatically pruned after the specified number of snapshots to prevent snapshots from eventually using up all of your disk space.
+**Snapshots to keep:** Snapshots are automatically pruned after the specified number of snapshots to prevent snapshots from eventually using up all of your disk space.
 If you would like to have multiple versions of files to choose from, select the number of snapshots to keep.
-Note that auto-pruning only occurs on the snapshots generated by Life Preserver according to the configured schedule.
-Auto-pruning will not delete any snapshots you create manually in the "Snapshots" tab.
+Note auto-pruning only occurs on the snapshots generated by Life Preserver according to the configured schedule.
+Auto-pruning will not delete any snapshots you create manually in the :guilabel:`Snapshots` tab.

-**Frequency:** use the drop-down menu to select how often snapshots occur.
+**Frequency:** Use the drop-down menu to select how often snapshots occur.
 Options include "Daily" (which will allow you to select the time of day), "Hourly" every "30 Minutes", every "10 Minutes", or every "5 Minutes".